 Does paying off debt take priority over inheritance?

 Yes.
-It's a legal requirement that your debts are paid off before anything is given to the people in your Will.
+It's a legal requirement that your debts are paid off before anyone in your Will gets their inheritance.

 This could mean selling a home that someone is already living in or letting go of something sentimental that’s been in the family for a long time.